zikichombo/sio/libsio/rb.md

 in `d` and either
 1. requests the caller to copy buf for subsequent treatment of captured data; or
 1. requests the caller to fill buf for subsequent playback; or
-1. requests the caller to do both, in order.
+1. requests the caller to do both.

 In sio, we have assumed the user may only specify the desired buffer size of